Code-Institute-Submissions/eHand/README.md

 ## Purpose and Goals

 eHand allows members to create a post for some form of help that they need.
 It allows other members to respond by offering help to the member who posted.
-Now the member who creates the post will also include the time/duration of the task, and this is important as is also forms the means of payment.
+Now the member who creates the post will also include the time/duration of the task, and this is important as it also offers a guide to the amount of the TIME payment available.

 You see i believe the most precious thing we spend today is time - and to give that time to someone, freely - to help them out, is a wonderful gift.

 Now weve all been there - Someone helps you out - you maybe offer them money as you want to show your gratittude - mostly it is turned down, with a friendly - get me again!

-Wouldent it be nice if you could give back what they freely gave - their own time?
+Wouldent it be nice if you could give back what they freely gave - which is their own TIME?
-Then they could go and use that time to get help they needed.
+Enabling them to use that TIME as a form of currency to purchase someone else's TIME - and get something done that they need.
+I really cant think of a greater Gift - than the gift of TIME

 So therefore i came up with the idea of creating time on the site, as a token payment system.